ccnyplanetarium/ccnyplanetarium.github.io/_posts/openspaceaddons/2023-06-10-moon-rabbit.md

 thumb: moon-rabbit-th.jpg
 mainimage: moon-rabbit.jpg
 caption: The Moon Rabbit.
-description: One of the many .
+description: What do you see in the moon?
+One of the interpretations of the variations in color on the lunar surface is the well known Moon Rabbit.
+This asset is an image layer that shows the moon rabbit.
 instructions: Download the asset zip file below.
 Unzip and place in your user assets folder. (<kbd>user/data/assets/moon-rabbit</kbd>).
 Add the asset by dragging and dropping the file <kbd>moon-rabbit.asset</kbd> into the window, or by including in a profile.
 The asset properties are found in the GUI under <kbd>Moon/Layers/ColorLayers</kbd>.
 group: Sky Culture
 topic: Lunar